Course

 • describe basic concepts of pharmacokinetics and pharmacodynamics;

-• discuss the use of antimicrobials in veterinary medicine including major antibiotic drug classes and common uses, antifungal drugs and antiviral drugs;
+• discuss the use of antimicrobials in veterinary medicine including major antibiotic drug classes, antifungal drugs and antiviral drugs;

 • describe and compare available vaccine formulations;

-• describe commonly used analgesic drugs including opioids and non-steroidal antiinflammatory drugs;
+• describe mode of action, effects and side effects of commonly used analgesic drugs including opioids and non-steroidal anti-inflammatory drugs;

 • assess and describe pain pathways and the use of multimodal pain management strategies;

-• recognise behavioural signs of pain in dogs and cats and assign clinical pain scoring systems.
+• recognize behavioural signs of pain in dogs and cats, and assign clinical pain scoring systems;

 Consult the Douglas College Bookstore for the latest required textbooks and materials.
 Example textbooks and materials may include: